pagarme/opensource/CONTRIBUTING.md

 ### `master` is unsafe

 We will do our best to keep `master` in good shape, with tests passing at all times.
 But in order to move fast, we will make API changes in some of our projects that your application might not be compatible with.
-We will do our best to communicate these changes and always version appropriately so you can lock into a specific version if need be.
+We will do our best to communicate these changes and always version appropriately so you can lock into a specific version as needed.

 ### Tests

-Make sure that if you have changed any code all the tests in the project you are working are passing.
-All the tests need to be relevants and test real world cases.
+Make sure that all the tests are passing if you have changed any code in a project.
+All of them should be relevant and test real world cases.

 ### Pull Requests

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

-The core team will be monitoring for pull requests.
-When we get one, we'll run some specific integration tests on it first.
+The core team will be monitoring pull requests.
+When we get one, we'll run specific integration tests on it first.
 From here, we'll need to get another person to sign off on the changes and then merge the pull request.
-For API changes we may need to talk about this because of our customers, which could cause some delay.
+For API changes, further discussions might be necessary since huge impact can be caused on a lot of customers, which could cause some delay.
 We'll do our best to provide updates and feedback throughout the process.

 *Before* submitting a pull request, please make sure the following is done…